yardnsm/.config/README.md

 - [ ] Improve README, update pictures
 - [ ] Internet is slow.
 Add a script to automate rebooting of the router.
 - [ ] Add an update task (software updates for mac, homebrew, npm..)
-- [ ] Add indicator for background processes in the prompt
+- [ ] Add an indicator for background processes in the prompt
 - [ ] Add a log creation?
 - [ ] Add RSA key creation
 - [ ] Add IntelliJ IDEA setting in misc folder